woltapp/wolt_modal_sheet/README.md

   smooth transition from design to implementation.

-- **Modal Types Specifications**: This section showcases specifications for different modal types, including dialog and bottom sheet modals.
+- **Modal Types Specifications**: This section showcases specifications for different modal types, including dialog, alert dialog, side sheet, bottom sheet modals.
 It covers essential details like dimensions, layout of elements, and visual arrangements, providing clear instructions for replicating these styles in your projects.

 - **Motion Specs for Modal Interactions**: To complement the static design aspects, this section demonstrates motion